 The Robusta tree is heartier and more resistant to disease and parasites, which makes it easier and cheaper to cultivate.
 It also has the advantage of being able to withstand warmer climates, preferring constant temperatures between 75 and 85 degrees Fahrenheit, which enables it to grow at far lower altitudes than Arabica.

-It requires about 60 inches of rainfall a year, and cannot withstand frost.
+Best Kona coffee beans to buy from Hawaii require about 60 inches of rainfall a year, and cannot withstand frost.
 Compared with Arabica, Robusta beans produce a coffee which has a distinctive taste and about 50-60% more caffeine.

 The coffee cherry’s outer skin is called the exocarp.
 Beneath it is the mesocarp, a thin layer of pulp, followed by a slimy layer called the parenchyma.
 The beans themselves are covered in a paper-like envelope named the endocarp, more commonly referred to as the parchment.

 Inside the parchment, side-by-side, lie two beans, each covered separately by yet another thin membrane.
 The biological name for this seed skin is the spermoderm, but it is generally referred to in the coffee trade as the silver skin.

 4. Best Coffee Beans To Buy Are Kona Peaberry?

 In about 5% of the world’s coffee, there is only one bean inside the cherry.
 This is called a peaberry (or a caracol, or “snail” in Spanish), and it is a natural mutation.
 Some people believe that best Kona coffee beans to buy from Hawaii are peaberries are actually sweeter and more flavorful than standard beans, so they are sometimes manually sorted out for special bean sale.